Bernoulli sums and R\'enyi entropy inequalities: Min-Entropy Power

 \end{thm}

-Strictly speaking, the case described in \cite{BMM20} only covered the case that $X$ was symmetric about an integer point.
-The argument is to reduce to a ``symmetric geometric distribution'', that is a distribution on $\mathbb{Z}$ of the form $n \mapsto C p^{|n|}$, by proving that a symmetric log-concave distribution majorizes the symmetric geometric distribution with the same maximum (see \cite{melbourne2020reversals}) and the fact proven in \cite{BMM20}, that the variance is Schur-concave on the space of symmetric distributions.
-Thus to check the veracity of Theorem \ref{thm: BMM on logconcave symm max versus variance} is suffices to check that it holds for symmetric geometric distributions, which can be done easily.
-For the convenience of the reader we cover the (missing) case that $X$ is symmetric about a point in $\frac 1 2 + \mathbb{Z}$ below.
+Strictly speaking, the result in \cite{BMM20} only covered the case that $X$ was symmetric about an integer point.
+The argument used a majorization result from \cite{MT20} to reduce to a distribution on $\mathbb{Z}$ of the form $n \mapsto C p^{|n|}$ (which is resolved through direct computation), and the fact proven in \cite{BMM20}, that the variance is Schur-concave on the space of symmetric distributions.
+For the convenience of the reader we cover the (missing) case that $X$ is symmetric about a point belonging to $\frac 1 2 + \mathbb{Z}$ in the appendix \cite{BernoulliAppendix}.